reactioncommerce/reaction-docs/developer/tutorial/tutorial-debugging-server-code.md

 ## Inspecting with Chrome DevTools

-1. Open Google Chrome and visit `chrome://inspect`
+1. Open Google Chrome and visit `chrome://inspect`.

 ![DevTools setup](https://blog.reactioncommerce.com/content/images/2017/11/devtools-setup.png)

-2. Click `Open dedicated DevTools for Node`
+2. Click **Open dedicated DevTools for Node**.

-3. There are two main ways to set up breakpoints: in the DevTools, or in the code.
+3. There are two main ways to set up breakpoints: in the DevTools or in the code.

-- To set up a breakpoint in DevTools, open up the Source tab and navigate to a file you would like to debug.
+- To set up a breakpoint in DevTools, open up the **Source** tab and navigate to a file you would like to debug in the left-side bar.
 Click on the line number where you'd like the code to stop executing.
 You can set up as many breakpoints as you'd like.

 - To set up a breakpoint in your code, add the keyword `debugger` right before you'd like the application to pause execution.

-Since you are currently debugging the Reaction server, you'll only have access to code that runs on the server - not the client.
+Remember: Since you are currently debugging the Reaction server, you'll only have access to code that runs on the server - not the client.

-4. Now open `localhost:3000` as you normally would, and the code should stop executing at your first breakpoint.
+4. Now open `http://localhost:3000` as you normally would and the code should stop executing at your first breakpoint.

 In this example, the code stopped executing at a breakpoint in the Products publication, which gets called whenever a client connects to the product grid on the index route:

 ![DevTools setup](https://blog.reactioncommerce.com/content/images/2017/11/devtools-variables.png)

-5. At this breakpoint, you can access the Console by hitting `esc` and opening the Drawer.
+5. At this breakpoint, you can access the Console by hitting <kbd>esc</kbd> and opening the *Drawer*.

 ![DevTools setup](http://g.recordit.co/1hRutFIaLe.gif)